 The Charter of the said Committee requires at least four meetings per year.
-In 2019, the Risk Management Committee holds four meetings, and reports their work to the Board of Directors on quarterly basis.
-Meeting Attendance of the Risk Management Committee is disclosed in (Report of Meeting Attendance of Directors in 2019)
+In 2020, the Risk Management Committee holds four meetings, and reports their work to the Board of Directors on quarterly basis.
+Meeting Attendance of the Risk Management Committee is disclosed in (Report of Meeting Attendance of Directors in 2020)

-9.2.6 Corporate Governance Committee
+9.2.6) Corporate Governance Committee

-As of October 31, 2019, the Corporate Governance Committee comprises of:
+As of October 31, 2020, the Corporate Governance Committee comprises of:

-1) Mr. Warapatr Todhanakasem Chairman/ Independent Director 2) Pol.
-Gen. Boonpen Bumpenboon Independent Director 3) Ms. Anchalee Pipatanasern Independent Director 4) Mr. Somchat Chinthammit Director
+1) Mr. Warapatr Todhanakasem Chairman/ Independent Director 1) D-1 C D D., Indonesia de Dinestes

+2) Pol.
+Gen. Boonpen Bumpenboon Independent Director 3) Ms. Anchalee Pipatanasern Independent Director

+4) Mr. Somchat Chinthammit Director